About Ten of Wands

 Some symbolic meaning gathered up in the ten of wands Tarot card:

-In houses we live, die, play, cry, grow, hide, dream, the list goes on.
+House: Within houses, we live, die, play, cry, grow, hide, dream, the list goes on.
 As such, they are symbols of our deepest secrets and the tenderest parts of our hearts.
 House symbol meanings also deal with protection and the value that we feel we must guard against theft.
 When houses jump up to our vision in a reading it may be a sign that our security is threatened, or it may convey the opposite, and we should not be concerned with safety and we are already protected.
 In the ten of wands Tarot card meaning, the house may signify a time of retreat, isolation and regrouping.
-Walk through other homes in the Tarot.

-"As we sew, so shall we reap."
+Plowed Fields: “As we sow, so shall we reap.”
 This is the prime symbol meaning behind the plowed fields we see in the cards.
 When these fields come in contact with our intuition in a reading, we should be mindful that what we do and how we do it is pivotal to our harvest.
-If we're lazy and sloppy (rushing through as the Knight of Pentacles is want to do) with planting our seeds we will be disappointed with the results.
+If we’re lazy and sloppy (rushing through as the Knight of Pentacles is want to do) with planting our seeds we will be disappointed with the results.
 However, if we invest the time to plant, nurture, and grow our rows, we will be rewarded with abundance.
-Plowed fields are also a symbol of time - it takes time to reap our rewards, we must allow for germination, and patience is required as we wait it out for the results we are expecting from our labors.
+Plowed fields are also a symbol of time – it takes time to reap our rewards, we must allow for germination, and patience is required as we wait it out for the results we are expecting from our labors.
 You can just barely see the plowed fields in the ten of wands, click on the picture so you can see it up close, and pointed out.
-Plow through other fields in the cards.

 Some questions to help us discern more about the ten of wands Tarot card meaning: